Alps Hut to Hut Skiing

 Synthetic or wool

 Lightweight down or synthetic fill puffy parka.
-Down is lighter.
+A hood is an good feature.

 Wool or synthetic